Mandryl/Chirp-Developer-Challenge-2022/README.md

 ### Specifying a stance

-You can customize search methods by specifying a stance of prons and cons.
+You can customize search methods by specifying a stance of positive and negative.
 In other words, you can search only one of either positive or negative documents. (e.g., `@Bot Find a positive opinion on this.` or `Find a negative opinion on this.`)